 I love going to visit because 1.
 I don’t have to cook and 2.
 I usually come home with a two or three recipes.
 Which of course happened.

 Our Aunt made a delicious pasta dish, one of my favourites I might add.
 Fettuccine and Mushrooms, to make it even more tastier, she add some chopped Italian sausage.
 So good.
 She also made Italian Fried Chicken and a tossed salad with fresh tomatoes, cucumbers and green onions, and of course tossed with some olive oil, wine vinegar and a sprinkle of salt.

 But then came dessert, never mind the Italian mini pastries that I picked up from one of our bakeries in town, but her Fruit Salad was to die for.
 I love fruit salad and it is one thing I do make quite often in the Summer with all the beautiful fresh fruit around.

-I am going to tell you that that fruit salad was one of the best I have ever eaten!
-Full of cut up peaches, apricots, kiwi, an apple or two and of course strawberries, (and a secret ingredient but I will let you know about that next time).
+I am going to tell you that that Fruit Salad was one of the best I have ever eaten!
+Full of cut up peaches, apricots, kiwi, an apple or two and of course strawberries, (and a secret ingredient, yup she added some Limoncello).
 But what made my ears perk up was when she mentioned to her husband that these were the strawberries from last year!
 What?